About this WINE

-Olivier Merlin (originally from the Charolais) is widely regarded as being one of the very finest wine makers in the Mâconnais.
-He and his wife Corinne (a Montbéliarde) began in 1987 by renting 4.5ha. from René Gaillard, of Domaine du Vieux St Sorlin, who wished to retire.
-Since then he has been buying the property in stages as well as adding new vineyards such as St Véran (in 1994 & 1996).
-In September 1997 Olivier took out a negociants' licence in order to be able to make some Pouilly Fuissé, since land in this appellation is neither available to buy nor to rent.
+Olivier Merlin is widely regarded as being one of the very finest winemakers in the Mâconnais.
+He and his wife Corinne began in 1987 by renting 4.5 hectares. from René Gaillard, of Domaine du Vieux Saint-Sorlin, who wished to retire.
+Since then, Olivier has been buying the property in stages as well as adding new vineyards such as St Véran (in 1994 and ‘96).
+In September ‘97 Olivier took out a négociant's licence in order to be able to make some Pouilly Fuissé, since land in this appellation is neither available to buy nor to rent.

 A French variety planted predominately in Beaujolais where it is the grape behind everything from light and often acidic Beaujolais Nouveau through to the more serious and well-structured wines from the 10 cru villages.
 It takes its name from a hamlet just outside Chassagne-Montrachet and was at one stage widely planted on the Côte d`Or.
 However it was gradually phased out due to its poor yield and supposed poor quality of its wines.

 The majority of Gamay wines in Beaujolais are labelled as Beaujolais or Beaujolais-Villages and are deliciously juicy, easy drinking, gulpable wines.
 Of more interest are the Cru wines from the 10 villages in the north of the region where the soil is predominantly granitic schist and where the vines are planted on gently undulating slopes.
 These can be well-structured, intensely perfumed wines, redolent of ripe black fruits and, while delicious young, will reward medium term cellaring.

 Gamay is also grown in the Touraine region of the Loire where it produces soft, well-balanced, gluggable wines for drinking young.